rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-2-in-pre-order.md

 end
 ```

-Recall that the PRE traversal is backward-oriented.
-That is, each node `c` has
+Recall that the pre-order tree traversal is backward-oriented.
+That is, each
-a parent `p` that is presequent to it in trace `n`.
-After all, the tree order
+node `c` has a parent `p` that is presequent to it in trace `n`.
+After all,
-is a suborder to the corresponding trace.
+the tree order is a suborder to the pre-order trace.

 * `(p presequent-to c)` is true for `(p ancestor-of c)`